How to Set SMART Goals

 Relevant:

-Why am I setting this goal?
+Why am you setting this goal?

 Time-bound:

-Start a conversation with your child today about SMART goals and encourage them to begin.
+Whether it's for school, sports, or any facets of life, start a conversation with your child today about SMART goals and encourage them to begin.

 Enjoyed this article?
 Click here to subscribe to more blogs similar to this one.